 A good overview of the HAN minors can be found in the minors app!
 The app is accessible via: http://www.minoren-han.nl/

-- You have at least basic knowledge of programming language ANSI-C
+· You have knowledge of the C/C++ programming language.

-· You have knowledge, skills or experience with one or more of the following topics:
+· You have knowledge and skills in one of the following subjects:

-o Basic digital techniques such as Boolean algebra and numerical systems
+· Digital techniques such as Boolean algebra and number systems

-o Higher order programming language such as Java, C# or related programming experience
+· Higher order description language such as Java, C#, Python or

 Nice to know

-The exchange course is part of the study programme Electrical and Electronic Engineering; the level and quality of the assessment is guaranteed by the Examination Committee of the Institute of Engineering at HAN.
+The minor is part of the Electrical and Electronic Engineering degree course.
+The quality of the assessment is assured by the Board of Examiners of the Institute of Engineering.

-You can earn 30 ECTS credits for this course, which is divided into 10 modular examinations.
+ECTS credits for this minor: 30.
+The assessment is divided into 12 modular exams.

-- The first theory subject is assessed by means of a written exam and an oral exam.
+· Subject 1 is assessed by means of a written exam and oral assessment.

-- The second theory subject is assessed by means of 2 written exams.
+· Subject 2 is assessed by means of two written exams.